Rash of mass shootings stirs US fears heading into summer

 Many types of crime did decline in 2020 and have stayed lower this year, suggesting the pandemic and the activism and unrest spurred by the reaction to Floyd’s death didn’t lead to an overall spike in crime.

-The number of mass shootings in 2020 was the lowest in decades, according to a database compiled by The Associated Press, USA Today and Northeastern University that tracks mass killings.
-The database defines a mass killing as four or more dead, not including the shooter.
+The 17 mass shootings in 2020 was the lowest annual total in a decade, according to a database compiled by The Associated Press, USA Today and Northeastern University.
+The database tracks all mass killings including shootings, defined as four or more people dead not including the perpetrator.

+According to that definition, there have been 17 mass killings, 16 of those shootings, already this year, said James Alan Fox, a criminologist and professor at Northeastern University.

 Kathleen Foody, The Associated Press